NeurodataWithoutBorders/nwb_hackathons/HCK07_2020_Seattle/agenda/AGENDA.md

 * **Wednesday, Feb.
 5** Work on projects.
 Full day.
 Program to end by 6pm.
 * **Thursday, Feb.
 6** Reserved for NWB board meetings

+For further details please see the [Allen Insititute's events and training page](https://alleninstitute.org/what-we-do/brain-science/events-training/2020-nwb-hackathon/)